E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 - project (branches for CMIP6 and E3SM, defining their variations)

-The \"time-series\" tree was only employed to generate E3SM datasets published outside of the CMIP regime, and has largely fallen into disuse.
+The `"time-series"` tree was only employed to generate E3SM datasets published outside of the CMIP regime, and has largely fallen into disuse.

-The \"project\" sub-trees CMIP6 and E3SM are so different in structure that they must be described separately below.
+The `"project"` sub-trees CMIP6 and E3SM are so different in structure that they must be described separately below.

 **The project CMIP6 tree:**

+The general structure is given in the following figure:

 ![: Dataset Spec CMIP Tree Definition](media/dsspec_CMIP_Tree_Definition.png){width="4.09in"
-height="2.15in"}The general structure is given in the following figure:
+height="2.15in"}

+**Example of project CMIP6 tree member:**

 ![: Dataset Spec CMIP Tree Example](media/dsspec_CMIP_Tree_Example.png){width="4.026in"
-height="4.67in"}**Example of project CMIP6 tree member:**
+height="4.67in"}

 **The project E3SM tree:**

+The general structure is given in the following figure:

 ![: Dataset Spec E3SM Tree Definition](media/dsspec_E3SM_Tree_Definition.png){width="5.36in"
-height="3.42in"}The general structure is given in the following figure:
+height="3.42in"}

+**Example of Project E3SM tree member (modelVersion 3.0, experiment=historical):**

 ![: Dataset Spec E3SM Tree Example](media/dsspec_E3SM_Tree_Example.png){width="5.13in"
-height="7.46in"}**Example of Project E3SM tree member
-(modelVersion 3.0, experiment "historical"):**
+height="7.46in"}

 Note that the \"cmip_case\" given here (CMIP6.CMIP.E3SM-Project.E3SM-3-0.historical) will correspond to a